ivan-hc/AM/CONTRIBUTING.md

 Respond to review comments yourself.
 If you cannot discuss your own patch with a reviewer, it will not be merged.

 Everything in the Legal section applies unchanged.
-You are the one certifying that the contribution can be released under LGPL-2.1-or-later.
+You are the one certifying that the contribution can be released under GPL-3.0 or later.
 A tool cannot certify that for you.

 Large machine-generated Merge Requests that no human has reviewed line by line will be closed.